devchallenges-io/curriculum/2-responsive-web/challenges/7-bento-box-layout.md

   - Document the code and provide clear instructions on how to run and use the website.
   - Deploy the website to make it accessible for everyone.
 seo:
-  title: "Bento Box Layout Challenge"
+  title: "Bento Box Layout Challenge | HTML & CSS project"
-  description: "Build a bento box layout website challenge with HTML and CSS to practice creating a complex layout using grid.
+  description: "Build a bento box layout website project with HTML and CSS to practice creating a complex layout using grid.
 Each box should have a heading, description, and image.
 This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and responsive website.
-By implementing a bento box layout using grid, you will learn how to create a complex and visually appealing web page that adapts to different screen sizes.
-Additionally, you will gain experience working with HTML and CSS to structure and style the website.
-This project will help you improve your understanding of grid layout, responsive design, and create visually appealing and user-friendly web pages.
-Get ready to showcase your HTML and CSS skills and create an engaging bento box layout!"
+By implementing a bento box layout using grid, you will learn how to create a complex and visually appealing web page that adapts to different screen sizes."
   keywords:
     - "bento box layout challenge"
     - "html css project"